NKDataConv/FedCast/docs/tutorials/01-installation.md

 ---

-**Ready to start your federated learning journey?** Continue to [Tutorial 2: Your First Federated Experiment](02-first-experiment.md) to run your first experiment!
+**Ready to start your federated learning journey?** Continue to [Tutorial 2: Your First Federated Experiment](02-first-experiment.md) to run your first complete federated learning experiment!